 It makes sense.
 As Kathy said in her email to me, “this is scary and probably correct”.
 Yup.
 Donald Trump, like Richard Nixon, is a wounded animal, enraged and unpredictable.
-He doesn’t drink, but he’s batshit crazy, painfully stupid, and probably in the early stages of dementia.
+He doesn’t drink (or so he claims), but he’s batshit crazy, painfully stupid, and probably in the early stages of dementia.
 Unlike Nixon, who, when push came to shove, seemed unwilling to stress the Constitution past its breaking point, Trump is probably capable of doing permanent damage to the American political system in trying to save his doomed administration.
 Unlike Nixon, who was very intelligent, and could in any case be kept more or less on the straight and narrow by the likes of Brent Scowcroft, Al Haig, Henry Kissinger and James Schlesinger, Dumbass Donny is surrounded by incompetent knaves, and a loose pack of spineless and unscrupulous toadies and enablers who obviously have no ability to influence policy, nor any moral compass that might lead them toward the right choices if they did.
 That includes supposed adult in the room General Kelly, who has shown himself repeatedly to be an unprincipled scoundrel with an instinctive preference for cruelty and self-serving subterfuge.

 After the “smoking gun” tapes were ordered produced by the Supreme Court, and impeachment became a certainty, a group of senior Republican Senators, led by Barry Goldwater, took a walk up Pennsylvania Avenue to meet Nixon and tell him the jig was up.
 They told him that when – not if – impeached, he would be removed from office, plain and simple, and they would themselves vote to make sure of it.
 This is why Nixon resigned, and put America out of his misery.
 Needless to say, sadly, there are no similarly level-headed Republican Senators who will do any such thing, today.
 Trump will continue to enjoy their boot-licking support, and moronic and deluded as he is, will continue to believe he can still skate on all this, just as he has all his life.